patrickfav/uber-apk-signer/README.md

 * verify signature and zipalign of multiple APKs in one step
 * built-in zipalign & debug keystore for convenient usage
 * supports v1 and v2 android apk singing scheme
+* support for multiple signatures for one APK
 * crypto/signing code relied upon official implementation

 Basic usage: